 But what I want to talk about with Noah is its Creation Scene, one of the most visually stunning sequences in any film in the 2010s.
 If you liked Aronofsky’s other heavily symbolic and religious The Fountain, this scene will be perfect for you.
 It works amazingly in-context as part of the moral drama of Noah and his family, but it also works completely separately as a standalone scene:

 Amazing stuff, ain’t it?

 The scene really speaks for itself.
-It tells the story of the first three chapters of the Book of Genesis, using trippy timelapse visuals to show the progress of the world and the descent of man into the sinful world that has become life for Noah and his family; here’s how it happened.
+It tells the story of the first three chapters of the Book of Genesis, using trippy timelapse visuals to show Creation at work.
+The descent of man into the sinful world has become life for Noah and his family; here’s how it happened.

 The movie takes Noah’s allegorical tale and meshes it with both recorded human history and other Biblical stories and it’s so cool.
 (Also, definitely part of the controversy behind this film for Evangelical groups.)
 But it most certainly represents director Aronofsky’s beliefs about Creation, shown off in the grandest way possible.